-Mons Pubis—is the inverted triangular mass of adipose tissue, covered by pubic hair.
+Mons Pubis—The inverted triangular mass of adipose tissue, covered by pubic hair.

 Labia Minora—The inner lips of the two folds of tissue that extend posteriorly on each side of the opening into the vagina.
-These folds are hairless and range in different pigments.
+These folds are hairless and range in pigmentation.

 Different Labiaplasty Techniques

-The wedge technique receives its’ name from the v-shape “wedge” incisions made on both sides of the labia.
-The v-shape wedge is cut and stitched back together to reduce the most enlarged part of the labia.
-Our body plastic surgeon, Dr. Erica Anderson, has preference for this technique because of its ability to address both height and width of the labia minora.
+The wedge technique receives its name from the V-shaped “wedge” incisions made on both sides of the labia.
+The V-shaped wedge is then stitched back together to reduce the most enlarged part of the labia.
+Our body plastic surgeons prefer this technique because of its ability to address both height and width of the labia minora.
 The wedge technique does this by shortening the height of the labia minora from anterior to posterior, while also decreasing the width by removing, typically, the most protuberant part of the minora.
 Other advantages of the wedge technique are preservation of the outer edge contour, less noticeable scarring, and less sensitivity at the incision line.
-A disadvantage of this technique would be a higher chance of incision line separation.
-However, strictly following post-operative instructions will lessen this probability.
+A disadvantage of this technique would be a higher chance of the incision line separating.
+However, strictly following post-operative instructions will lessen this likelihood.

-The edge technique, also known as either the linear or trim technique, is very simple in its’ explanation and technique.
-This approach consists of the linear removal or trimming of the outer, most protruding edge of the labia.
-Often times the outer edge of the labia is darker in coloration, causing self-consciousness in women and may even be one of the reasons women opt for a labiaplasty procedure.
-This technique targets the darker-colored portion of the tissue, leaving a more even toned labia appearance.
+The edge technique, also known as either the linear or trim technique, consists of the linear removal or trimming of the outer, most protruding edge of the labia.
+Often, the outer edge of the labia is darker in color, causing self-consciousness in women, and may even be one of the reasons women opt for a labiaplasty procedure.
+This technique targets the darker-colored portion of the tissue, leaving a more even-toned labia appearance.
 However, with the incision line following the outer edge of the labia minora, this technique does not preserve the natural edge and contour of the minora and has the highest probability of noticeable scarring.

-Z-plasty is a surgical technique that is used for many different types of procedures within the plastic surgery field.
+Z-plasty is a surgical technique used for many different types of procedures within the plastic surgery field.
 It was developed for optimal function and aesthetics of scarring.
-Using z-plasty on the labia is an extension of the wedge technique and yields very similar advantages.
-Instead of a v-shaped incision, a z-shaped incision is used alternatively.
-The z-plasty technique ensures less tension on the incision line, which typically leads to even better scarring.
+Using Z-plasty on the labia is an extension of the wedge technique and yields very similar advantages.
+Instead of a V-shaped incision, a Z-shaped incision is used alternatively.
+It ensures less tension on the incision line, which typically leads to even better scarring.

-The de-epithelialization technique involves oval shaped incisions made in the inner, most central part of each minora.
-The procedure is performed in approximately 30 minutes.
-The de-epithelialization technique removes this inner part of the minora and is then stitched back together.
-The main advantage to this technique is the preservation of natural labia contours.
+The de-epithelialization technique involves oval-shaped incisions made in the inner, most central part of each minora.
+The procedure takes approximately 30 minutes.
+The de-epithelialization technique removes this inner part of the minora before the minora are stitched back together.
+The main advantage of this technique is the preservation of natural labia contours.
 However, de-epithelialization only reduces the width of the minora while keeping the vertical length the same.

 Our Preferred Labiaplasty technique